skip to Main Content

 The terms “custody” and “access” are no longer used in the new Divorce Act.
 Instead:

 • Decision-making responsibility has replaced “custody”.
-This gives the spouse with the decision-making responsibility the right to get information about their children’s health, education, and well-being as well as other important factors such as language and religion.
+This gives the spouse the decision-making responsibility and the right to get information about their children’s health, education, well-being, and other essential factors such as language and religion.
 Decision-making responsibilities can be given to one spouse or shared between both parents.

-• Contact refers to time with a child involving someone who isn’t a spouse, such as a grandparent.
-A contact is not granted the right to make day-to-day decisions about the child or obtain information about the children’s health, education, and well-being.
+• Contact refers to time spent with a child by someone other than a spouse, such as a grandparent.
+A contact is not granted the right to make day-to-day decisions about the child or obtain information about the child’s health, education, and well-being.

 As of March 1, 2021, the following factors can impact the court’s and the spouses’ decisions regarding what’s in the child’s best interests:

-• the child’s views and preferences, giving due weight to the child’s age and maturity, unless they cannot be ascertained.
+• The child’s views and preferences are given due weight to the child’s age and maturity unless they cannot be ascertained.

-The Court prioritizes the child’s security, well-being, and physical, emotional, and psychological safety when making decisions.
+When making decisions, the Court prioritizes the child’s security, well-being, and physical, emotional, and psychological safety.

 Relocation after separation